dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 problems and is quite insecure when compared to solutions rooted in cryptography.
 Storage, for example, is only as secure as the doors and walls that protect it.
 And in the end, someone can always break in and take it.
 The same goes for transportation.
-You can\'t send it securely without extraordinary effort - and no matter your effort, someone could always intercept it.
+You can't send it securely without extraordinary effort - and no matter your effort, someone could always intercept it.
 Even validation is problematic, as an abundance of "gold" bars made predominantly of lead or tungsten attest.
 Over time,